federicoairoldi/RcppAlphaHull/README.md

 Up to now is possible to install this package easily on Linux and in order to do that I suggest to follow the following procedure:

-  - install R development package with the command `sudo apt-get install r-base-dev` in the command line;
+  - install R development version with the command `sudo apt-get install r-base-dev` in the command line;
   - open R with the command `R` in command line or, if you have installed [Rstudio desktop